High Resolution (<100pc) Ionization Structures in the ISM of AGN ESO~137-G34: VO mapping

-We constructed the S-BPT excitation map for ESO\,137-G034 by comparing the values of $\log$([O~III]/H$\beta$) and $\log$([S~II]/H$\alpha$) \citep[][]{Kewley06}.
+We constructed the { VO }excitation map for ESO\,137-G034 by comparing the values of $\log$([O~III]/H$\beta$) and $\log$([S~II]/H$\alpha$) \citep[][]{Kewley06}.
 Fluxes were calculated on a pixel-by-pixel basis, only for pixels with non-background-subtracted narrow-band filter fluxes at or above the $3\sigma$ level, where $\sigma$ is the standard deviation of pixel count in a background-dominated region \citep[][]{Ma21}.

-In Fig.\,\ref{fig:bpt}, we present the spatially resolved BPT map and {corresponding diagnostic diagram}.
+In Fig.\,\ref{fig:bpt}, we present the spatially resolved { VO} map and {corresponding diagnostic diagram}.
 In the left panel, pixels {classified as Seyfert-like are shown in red, LINER-like regions in blue, and H~II-like regions in magenta.
-The corresponding BPT diagram is shown in the right panel. }
+The corresponding { VO} diagram is shown in the right panel. }

 Most of the extended emission is characterized by Seyfert-type excitation (red).
 The northern part of the source exhibits a clear, cone-like Seyfert-type region surrounded by a LINER cocoon morphology (blue). {In contrast, } the southern part shows a more complex structure, with LINER-type points mingled with the Seyfert emission.
-Some H~II-type regions are present to the east of the nucleus.
+Small pockets of H~II like emission show up mostly outside the LINER cocoon in the NE cross-cone.